tlswg/tls13-spec/draft-ietf-tls-tls13.md

-All certificates provided by the server MUST be signed by a hash/signature algorithm pair that appears in the "signature_algorithms" extension provided by the client, where possible (see {{signature-algorithms}}).
+All certificates provided by the server MUST be signed by a hash/signature algorithm pair that appears in the "signature_algorithms" extension provided by the client, if they are able to provide such a chain (see {{signature-algorithms}}).
 If the server cannot produce a certificate chain that is signed only via the indicated supported pairs, then it SHOULD continue the handshake by sending the client a certificate chain of its choice that may include algorithms that are not known to be supported by the client.
-This fallback chain MAY use the deprecated SHA hash algorithms, SHA-1 or SHA-224, but only if necessary.
+This fallback chain MAY use the deprecated SHA hash algorithms, SHA-1 or SHA-224.
 If the client cannot construct an acceptable chain using the provided certificates and decides to abort the handshake, then it MUST send an "unsupported_certificate" alert message and close the connection.